postsharp/Metalama.Documentation/conceptual/Aspects/Diagnostics.md

 2. Define a `static` field of type <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> in your aspect class. <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> specifies the diagnostic id, the severity, and the message formatting string.

     - For a message without formatting parameters or with weakly-typed formatting parameters, use the non-generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> class.
-    - For a message with a single strongly-typed formatting parameter, use the generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition%601> class, e.g. `DiagnosticDefinition<int>`.
+    - For a message with a single strongly-typed formatting parameter, use the generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition`1> class, e.g. `DiagnosticDefinition<int>`.
-    - For a message with several strongly-typed formatting parameters, use the generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition%601> with a tuple, e.g. `DiagnosticDefinition<(int,string)>` for a message with two formatting parameters expecting a value of type `int` and `string`.
+    - For a message with several strongly-typed formatting parameters, use the generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition`1> with a tuple, e.g. `DiagnosticDefinition<(int,string)>` for a message with two formatting parameters expecting a value of type `int` and `string`.

     > [!WARNING]
     > The aspect framework relies on the fact that diagnostics are defined as static fields of aspect classes.
 You will not be able to report a diagnostic that has not been declared on an aspect class of the current project.

-3. To report a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Report%2A?text=builder.Diagnostics.Report> method.
+3. To report a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Report*?text=builder.Diagnostics.Report> method.

     The first parameter of the `Report` method is optional: it specifies the declaration to which the diagnostic relates.
 The aspect framework computes the file, line and column of the diagnostic based on this declaration.
 If you don't give a value for this parameter, the diagnostic will be reported for the target declaration of the aspect.